ppasupat/vocab-kanji/README.md

 # Viewing external resources

+To view external references about the chosen character:
 * Choose an external resource from the dropdown box
+  * Since the page is served on HTTPS, while some external web pages use HTTP, mixed content protection has to be disabled to view some resources
 * Clicking on the vocabulary also triggers a search on WWWJDIC

 # Alternative character lists